egoebelbecker/writereallyfree/README.md

 pip install pywebview[cocoa]
 # This automatically installs the required pyobjc modules (such as pyobjc-framework-Cocoa and pyobjc-framework-WebKit)
 ```
+But you can download a DMG and just run the app.

 ### 3. System Dependencies (Windows - not packaged yet)